 However, since these items are actually moving with the sea and the ship, the inner ear gets stressed and confused and nausea sets in.

 Seasickness often disappears within a few days, even without treatment.
 The brain finally adjusts to this new environment, and the sufferer gets his or her "sea legs."
 One unfortunate aspect of long trans-ocean voyages is that it may take a while for you to adjust to being on land again.
 How horrible to think that about the time you recover from seasickness that "land sickness" sets in!

-Who Gets Seasick?
+Who Gets Seasick

 Seasickness and motion sickness can affect anyone.
 Ninety percent of all people suffer from some type of motion sickness during their lifetimes.
 Even experienced cruisers who have sailed dozens of times can get seasick.
 They don't stop cruising, they just take precautions to lessen or prevent the seasickness.

 Seasickness is especially bad when no one else seems to be afflicted, and it certainly is not limited to only wimps.
-Knowing that about half the astronauts take motion sickness medication when in space should make you feel a little better!
+Knowing that about half the astronauts take motion sickness medication when in space should make you feel a little better.

 People who are prone to motion sickness in cars, airplanes, or carnival rides may also be more susceptible to seasickness.
 However, the motion on different ships affects people differently.
 Just because you get seasick in a small boat does not mean you will have problems on a large cruise ship.

-What Factors Make Seasickness Worse?
+Factors That Make Seasickness Worse

 - Do not go below deck for extended time periods.
 Try to find a window or porthole and keep your eyes gazing (but not fixed) on the horizon.